pickhardt/Guiders-JS/README.md

 guiders.hideAll(); // hides all guiders
-guiders.next(); // hides the last shown guider, if shown, and advances to the next guider guiders.show(id); // shows the guider, given the id used at creation
+guiders.next(); // hides the last shown guider, if shown, and advances to the next guider guiders.show(id); // shows the guider, given the id used at creation guiders.prev(); // shows the previous guider
 ~~~

 You'll likely want to change the default values, such as the width (set to 400px).
 These can be found at the top of `guiders.js` in the `_defaultSettings` object.
 You'll also want to modify the css file to match your application's branding.

-Lastly, if the URL of the current window is of the form `http://www.myurl.com/mypage.html#guider=foo`, then the guider with id equal to `foo` will be shown automatically.
+Creating a multi-page tour?
+If the URL of the current window is of the form `http://www.myurl.com/mypage.html#guider=foo`, then the guider with id equal to `foo` will be shown automatically.
+To use this, you can set the onHide of the last guider to an anonymous function: function() { window.location.href=`http://www.myurl.com/mypage.html#guider=foo`; }

 In Closing